L.A.Based Omnichain Solutions Puts New Tech in Supply-Chain Game

 Blockchain’s detailed ledger makes it easy to trace when an event took place or where something was produced.
 It’s become a hip topic in business circles, and it is gaining a lot of momentum.
 Retailers such as Walmart worked with a blockchain platform developed by IBM last year to track lettuce and other leafy greens from farm to store shelf.

 Trade associations such as the Blockchain in Transport Alliance started operations in August 2017 to put together industry standards for blockchain.
 Leading companies listed as participating on BITA’s board include FedEx, UPS and Daimler.
-Soni serves on the board of BITA.
+Omnichain also ranks as a BITA member.

 Omnichain hosts and produces a cloud-based platform where companies can develop and work on their operations.
 People participating on the network can gain access on any electronic device.